 Built on a modified version of the platform used for the Chevrolet TrailBlazer sport utility vehicle, the SSR features full-length hydroformed steel rails with eight cross-members.
 A lower stance and wider track are intended to increase stability and flatten cornering.
 Aluminum wheels hold Goodyear performance tires that measure 19 inches in front and 20 inches in the rear.
 No spare tire is included.

-Two passengers fit inside the SSR, which features a twin-cockpit theme with body-colored accents.
-A horizontal aluminum-look bar ps the width of the dashboard.
+Interior Two passengers fit inside the SSR, which features a twin-cockpit theme with body-colored accents.
+A horizontal aluminum-look bar spans the width of the dashboard.
 Audio controls are hidden behind a movable panel.
 Three gauges sit low, which makes them difficult to see.